 Table 1: Patient cohort.

-The gPMC code was utilized as dose calculation engine to create the IMPT plans.
+The gPMC GPU based MC code (Giantsoudi et al., 2015; Jia et al., 2012; Qin et al., 2016) was utilized as dose calculation engine to create the IMPT plans.
 This approach provided high accuracy at this step and a consistent framework throughout the study, avoiding systematic differences between the adapted plan evaluations also performed with gPMC and a treatment planning system (TPS).
 To create the IMPT plans, all the necessary information was extracted from the TPS, including non-optimized fluence maps.
-Dose-influence matrices (D matrices) were created with gPMC and optimized with Opt4D, an in-house optimization tool originally developed for temporo-spatial studies (Trofimov et al., 2005).
+Dose-influence matrices (D matrices) were created with gPMC and optimized with Opt4D, an in-house optimization tool originally developed for temporal-spatial studies (Trofimov et al., 2005).
 The optimization was perform with an implementation of the L-BFGS algorithm (Limited-memory .
-Beam angles were selected to spare OARs and avoid artifact regions in the CT and the set of CBCTs.
+Beam angles were selected to spare OARs and avoid artifact regions in the CT or CBCT.

 2.2 Adaptation workflow

-The current planning-delivery workflow, shown in figure 1 from the planning stage to the left, is sensitive to the uncertainties of the patient positioning and anatomy, as explained in the introduction (uncertainties are represented by the red arrows).
-This may be solved by employing an adaptive workflow, shown in figure 1 from the planning stage to the right.
+The current planning-delivery workflow shown in figure 1 (left side) is sensitive to the uncertainties of the patient positioning and anatomy, as explained in the introduction (uncertainties are represented by the red arrows).
+This may be solved by employing an adaptive workflow, shown in figure 1 (right side).